codefornl/helpradar/docs/roadmap.md

 _At this stage this document is primarily a high level braindump of possible (non functional) requirements and features_

+## Goal
+Build a platform that is predominantly very strong at collecting as much of the desired data in as good as possible quality!

+### Strategies
+* Actively get data manually first by calling and scouring the internet
+* (Manually) Follow up on this frequently
+* Seek ways to provide value for and involve the responding community (Guides)
+* Automate & delegate collection

 # Context
 This solution sets out to map the civil initiatives (responding community) from various perspectives like location, type, size and time.
 This to aid the responding professionals and government(crisis management) in providing support and decision making.
 One of the main challenges in achieving this is the fact that a large part of these civil initiatives is situated offline.
 There is virtually no benefit for these organisation to spend time in reporting their activities online.
 So it is largely required to go and get that information.